Student & Parent Handbook

 A student is ready for the Logic Stage when the capacity for abstract thought begins to mature.
 During these years, the student begins algebra and the study of logic, and begins to apply logic to all academic subjects.
 The logic of writing, for example, includes paragraph construction and learning to support a thesis; the logic of reading involves the criticism and analysis of texts, not simple absorption of information; the logic of history demands that the student find out why the War of 1812 was fought, rather than simply reading its story; the logic of science requires that the child learn the scientific method.

 The final phase of a classical education, the Rhetoric Stage, builds on the first two.
 At this point, the high school student learns to write and speak with force and originality.
-The student of rhetoric applies the rules of logic learned in middle school to the foundational information learned in the early grades and expresses his conclusions in clear, forceful, elegant language.
-Students also begin to specialize in whatever branch of knowledge attracts them; these are the years for art camps, college courses, foreign travel, apprenticeships, and other forms of specialized training.
+The student of rhetoric applies the rules of logic learned in middle school to the foundational information learned in the early grades and expresses their conclusions in clear, forceful, elegant language.
+Students also begin to specialize in whatever branch of knowledge attracts them; these are the years for art camps, college courses, travel, apprenticeships, and other forms of specialized training.

 A classical education is more than simply a pattern of learning, though.
 In classical education learning is accomplished through words, written and spoken.
 A classical education, then, has two important aspects.
 It is language-focused.
 And it follows a specific three-part pattern: the mind must be first supplied with facts and images, then given the logical tools for organization of facts, and finally equipped to express conclusions.